2017 New Zealand rugby league season: Auckland

 The Glenora Bears won the Fox Memorial, defeating the Point Chevalier Pirates 26-0 to win the Auckland Rugby League title.
 Glenora also won the Roope Rooster Challenge Trophy.

 The Otahuhu Leopards defeated the Bay Roskill Vikings 34-20 to win the Sharman Cup.

 The ARL Coastal Classic Nines were held on the Hibiscus Coast, after two years in Whitianga.
 The Pt Chevalier Pirates defeated the Hibiscus Coast Raiders 16-12 in the final to win the tournament.

 Tevita Latu and Kevin Locke played for Point Chevalier while Epalahame Lauaki played for Glenora.

 Wellington

 Whiti Te Ra defeated the Wainuiomata Lions 18-8 to win the Wellington Rugby League title.

 Canterbury

 The Linwood Keas won the Canterbury Rugby League title, defeating the Hornby Panthers 34-20.

 Northland

-Moerewa Tigers won the Whangarei City & Districts title, defeating the Takahiwai Warriors 44-24 at Toll Stadium, Whangarei.
+Moerewa Tigers won the Whangarei City & Districts title, defeating the Takahiwai Warriors 44-24 at Toll Stadium, Whangārei.

 Ngati Kahu Sharks won the Taitokerau rugby league title, defeating the Kaikohe Lions 46-12.